*post contains affiliate links

 Again evidence can be conflicting or inconclusive, but if you think about it cigarette manufacturers denied any healthy risks were associated with chemicals in cigarette smoke for years, so if there is any doubt, why take the risk.

 Triclosan is often used in deodorants as an antibacterial agent and preservative.
 It’s classified as a pesticide by the FDA and reacts with tap water to create chloroform gas, a potential carcinogen.
-Triclosan may also possess endocrine disrupting properties.
+Triclosan may also possess endocrine disrupting properties and this research suggests it could affect your microbiome.

 Steareths derive from a process that makes harsh ingredients milder.
 The process produces carcinogenic chemicals.